 While investigating the leaf litter, have each student or pair of students select an interesting animal, plant, fungi, or other item to study further.
 Have them photograph their selections and try to identify them using the Soil, Litter, and Log Critter guide or field guides and read about them in the Soil, Litter, and Log Critter Information sheet.
 Students could work with a leader to create a bulletin board display about the leaf litter to share with the school community.
 Have their display show the different layers of leaf litter, with photos and information about the organisms they found and, where possible, the role each one plays (decomposer, herbivore, carnivore) in the forest floor food web.

-Materials: bug jars, Soil, Litter, and Log Critter guide and, Critter Information sheet, white cardboard for photo backdrop, cell phone or camera(s), computer, printer, thumbtacks, craft paper, scissors; optional: field guides.
+Materials: clear jars with lids, Soil, Litter, and Log Critter guide and, Critter Information sheet, white cardboard for photo backdrop, cell phone or camera(s), computer, printer, thumbtacks, craft paper, scissors; optional: field guides.

 Objective: To review and reflect on leaf litter discoveries.

-Have everyone pick up a favorite fallen leaf or give each child a paper leaf cut-out and ask them to write about or draw their favorite leaf litter discovery.
+Have everyone pick up a favorite fallen leaf and ask them to write about or draw their favorite leaf litter discovery.
 One by one, have the children toss their leaves onto a pile and complete the sentence: “My favorite leaf litter discovery today was __________ because __________.”

-Materials: fallen leaves; optional: craft paper leaf cut-outs in fall colors, pencils.
+Materials: fallen leaves; optional: clipboards and paper, pencils.